-We are all spending much more time in our kitchens these days and our microwaves are probably getting a lot more action.
-Though you may not cook your whole dinner in them like people did when they first came onto the scene, they are still used frequently to warm up pizza, pop popcorn, melt butter, boil water, and more.
-When it comes to finding cheap microwave deals, we’ve got you covered.
+Scouring the internet for the best microwave deals available?
+Because we’ve spent more time at home than usual during the past three years, our microwave ovens got a lot more action than before.
+Even though you might not cook your whole dinner in them, you may use your microwave oven to warm up leftovers like pizza, pop popcorn, melt butter, boil water, and more.
+When it comes to finding the best microwave deals, we’ve got you covered.
 Since microwaves have been around for so long now, there are dozens of companies that make really great microwaves at reasonable prices.
-Whether you need a microwave for over your range or a stand-alone microwave for your kitchen counter, we have found some of the best offers on these small appliances for you.
+Whether you need a microwave to install over your range or a stand-alone microwave for your kitchen counter, we have found some of the best microwave sales on these small appliances for you.

-A microwave oven is the same thing as a microwave plain and simple.
+The term “microwave” is the common name for the ubiquitous microwave oven.
 When shopping for your new microwave, don’t let the different names fool you.
 Microwave is just a short way to say microwave oven, which is a small appliance that uses microwave radiation to cook food.
 In fact, a microwave is not an oven at all.
 An oven has a heating element inside, which heats the air inside and, in turn, heats the food inside.

 Cheap microwaves are safe, bottom line.
 There is no reason to think that just because you have a more expensive microwave, it is safer than the more affordable model.
 According to the World Health Organization, when used according to manufacturers’ instructions, microwave ovens are reliable.
 This doesn’t negate the fact that several precautions need to be taken when using a microwave oven, but very few of the dangers have to do with the actual radiation the small appliance produces.